 “Which lady?!” says Mr Fingerprints, pushing back his chair and standing up, ready to fight with the lady who has impugned him.
 Off they storm next door.
 And no, he didn’t say “Please excuse me ladies and gentlemen, I have a small matter to attend to”.

 They roar back ten minutes later, still chirping each other.
 “You wouldn’t last ten minutes in a private job, my man – you’d be FIRED!”
 “Don’t you be cheeky to me!”
 “I’m not cheeky, YOU’RE cheeky!”
 Etc etc. Neither is fuming fisticuffs mad, but neither is going to back down either.

 Now you must go next door to pay.
 Aha, I think, taking our money: That’ll be the fast queue.
 Forget it!
 It’s ten times longer, in a huge hall with 14 counters.
-Four are roped off for PrDP licences (carrying passengers).
+Four are roped off for PrDP licences (professional permits, for heavy duty or carrying passengers).
 Of the other ten, five are manned.
 It’s 2:40pm and the signs says We close at 3pm.
 We debate whether they’ll keep us all there and then gleefully slam the windows shut at 3pm, or if they’ll stay until we’re all done.
 We risk the latter.

-The signs in the pay hall are fascinating: The official ones are all Batho Pele, Our Pledge to the Customer stuff.
-The handwritten ones are NO CHEQUES! and UNDER NO CIRCUMSTANCES WILL WE . . . etc. The difference between a luxury bosberaad indaba where lofty mission statements are made between lengthy buffets, and actually serving the great unwashed “on the ground”, I suppose!
+The signs in the pay hall are fascinating: The official ones are all Batho Pele, Our Pledge to the Valued Customer stuff.
+The handwritten ones are NO CHEQUES! and UNDER NO CIRCUMSTANCES WILL WE . . . etc. The signs show the difference between a luxury bosberaad indaba where lofty mission statements are made under airconditioning between lengthy buffets, and actually serving the great unwashed “on the ground”, I suppose!

 End of an interesting day at the licencing office!
 Don’t forget to take your newspaper and munchies when its your turn!